The iceberg model of culture: A deep dive into workplace dynamics in 2025

 Conclusion

-In navigating the Iceberg Model of Culture, we unveil the profound layers that shape our world.
-From invisible aspects to visible customs to invisible values, this model serves as a compass for understanding diversity.
+In navigating the Iceberg Model of Culture, we uncover the profound layers that shape workplace interactions.
+From visible customs to invisible values, this model serves as a guide for understanding the complexities of workplace culture and fostering inclusivity.

 FAQs